flyingforce/youtube_wechat/README.md

 - WeChat Web API has limitations and may not work for all accounts
 - YouTube may rate-limit requests if you download too many videos in a short period
 - Large video files may take a long time to download and send
-- WeChat may have file size limitations for sending videos
+- WeChat and Telegram may have file size limitations for sending videos
 - MP3 conversion requires FFmpeg to be installed on your system

 ## Troubleshooting